Curriculum

 • 3 Economics Elective Courses

-Three Emphasis Areas for BA & BS Economics
+Three Emphasis Areas

 Positions students to succeed in all industry positions focused on data analysis, including decision data scientist, forecast analyst, and quantitative modeler.